avaines/avaines.github.io/content/cursed.md

       link: https://github.com/avaines/isitvickysbirthday.github.io/blob/main/script.js

     - title: Cisco ASA NAT rules are cursed
-      description: The Cisco ASA firmware upgrade from 8.2 to 8.4, despite being a minor version, contains a breaking change and fundamentally changed NAT.
+      description: The Cisco ASA firmware upgrade from 8.2 to 8.3, despite being a minor version, contains a breaking change and fundamentally changed NAT.
       date: 2014-08-10
       icon: /icons/network.svg
       link: https://community.cisco.com/t5/security-knowledge-base/asa-pre-8-3-to-8-3-nat-configuration-examples/ta-p/3116375
 ---

 ## Cursed Knowledge
-#### Cursed knowledge i've been unfortunate to learn
+#### Cursed knowledge I've been unfortunate to learn

 The creators of the Immich photo hosting app have a page for [Cursed Knowledge](https://immich.app/cursed-knowledge/) and the concept really resonated with me.
 In particular two really stood out, the JavaScript Dates indexing, and the Cloudflare workers redirect loop problem.
 I have without any shame ripped off that concept and intend to add to it as I go along in my journey.